 About Spectrum Specialist Consultancy

 Dr Gullon-Scott, through Spectrum, provides highly specialised private clinical assessments and diagnosis across the age range relating to autism spectrum conditions and Asperger syndrome.
 She can also provide psychological support services for families of those with a diagnosis, and for the individuals themselves.
-In addition to her private diagnostic work, Dr Gullon-Scott also regularly provides sessional and locum clinical and diagnostic work for NHS autism spectrum services.
+In addition to her private diagnostic work, Dr Gullon-Scott also regularly provides sessional and locum clinical and diagnostic work for NHS autism spectrum and neurodevelopmental services.
 Within her private consultancy she has been brought in to train NHS clinicians in over 30 NHS Trusts throughout the UK in the use of specialist diagnostic tools.

 In addition to her clinical and professional training work, Dr Gullon-Scott continues to conduct collaborative research in autism.
-Current projects include working with colleagues at the Tizard Centre on development of a screening tool for ASD specifically for adolescent and adult females; research into female presentations around areas such as anxiety, alexithymia, and trauma; research into older adults and co-occurring presentations; and supervision of a variety of topics across clinical and forensic psychology at Newcastle University.
+Current projects include working with colleagues at the Tizard Centre on development of a screening tool for autism specifically for adolescent and adult females; research into female presentations around areas such as anxiety, alexithymia, and trauma; research into older adults and co-occurring presentations; and supervision of a variety of topics across clinical and forensic psychology at Newcastle University.
 During her research career Dr Gullon-Scott has published numerous journal articles, written book chapters, and been involved in the creation of training and information DVDs and online courses relating to Asperger syndrome and autism.
 She has been involved with the All Party Parliamentary Group for Autism, the National Initiative for Assessment and Screening in Autism, a Department of Health report on Asperger syndrome, and many television, radio and newspaper reports on autism spectrum conditions.

 Dr Gullon-Scott also provides expert witness reports for medico-legal, family, and criminal law.